 Most real-life systems combine both analog and digital components to form a system - for example a voice-operated digital assistant contains a variety of CPUs, digital interconnect, memory and peripherals, all of which are digital.
 But it also contains multiple ADCs (for the various audio channels) and a DAC (for the loudspeaker output), an RF interface (for the Bluetooth and Wi-Fi signals), 10 different voltage regulators (to control the power supplies), PWM LED drivers (to drive the pulsing LEDs on the top), and a PMU (to control the main CPU voltage and startup sequence).
 All of these components are analog functions, and all of them are separate discrete devices in the system.

 When purchasing analog IP, there are both technical and non-technical factors to consider.
-The complexity of IP delivery is often underestimated: delivering a block from one company to another is often harder than many people think, and so it is important to assess not just the technical fit, but also the broader quality, support and commercial factors associated with buying IP.
+The complexity of IP delivery is often underestimated: delivering a block from one company to another is harder than many people think.
+So it is important to assess not just the technical fit, but also the broader quality, support and commercial factors associated with buying IP.

 There are a number of technical factors to consider when buying IP - some examples include:

-There are many other technical factors associated with IP which need to be evaluated.
-However, any factors which do not meet the requirements need to be evaluated, and a judgement on whether they need to be changed.
-Some changes, such as transistor types or the metal stack, appear simple but the changes can be costly, and can also add significant risk to a project, particularly in advanced node technologies.
+There are many other technical factors associated with IP which should be evaluated.
+If there are any factors which do not meet the requirements, a judgement must be made on whether these need to be changed.
+Some changes, such as transistor types or the metal stack, appear simple, but these can be costly and can also add significant risk to a project, particularly in advanced node technologies.

 There are a number of really significant non-technical factors to consider also: